Fix: TypeScript Template Literal Type Error — Type Not Assignable or Inference Fails

 const btn: ButtonVariant = 'red-xl'; // Error — 'xl' is not in SizeWhy This Happens

 TypeScript template literal types were introduced in 4.1.
-They have specific inference rules and limitations:
+They have specific inference rules and limitations that interact in non-obvious ways with the rest of the type system, and several of the rules have shifted between releases.

 - No substring matching —